ARRIVE EDINBURGH, SCOTLAND

 ARMAGH | The Living Past

 Depart Belfast for Armagh and see the Two Cathedrals, seats of both Protestantism and Catholicism in Northern Ireland.
 Then, experience the Ulster American Folk Park in Omagh, a fascinating tribute to the strength of the bonds between Ireland and America through the centuries.
-Tonight, check in to your castle hotel in the Republic of Ireland.
+Tonight, check in to your elegant country house hotel in the Republic of Ireland.

 WESTPORT, IRELAND | Wild Connemara